tania9211demo/JMS_Spring/README.md

 #Description
 Project shows JMS integration with psring using ActiveMQ message brocker.
 By this url it is possibe to send message to a ActiveMQ.

 **http://localhost:8080/integration-1.0-SNAPSHOT/message/send?message=your_message**

-All messages would be handled by receiver.JmsMessageListener class.
+All messages would be handled by receiver.JmsMessageListener class and would publish appropriate event according to received message.

 #Build instructions